pravj/ospi/README.md

 > Add legend text in the image.

-* I didn't knew that Myntra was founded a bit earlier than Flipkart, who [aquired](http://timesofindia.indiatimes.com/tech/tech-news/Flipkart-acquires-Myntra/articleshow/35472797.cms) the older player recently.
+* I didn't know that Myntra was founded a bit earlier than Flipkart, who [aquired](http://timesofindia.indiatimes.com/tech/tech-news/Flipkart-acquires-Myntra/articleshow/35472797.cms) the older player recently.
 * Myntra and Flipkart came in existance before the GitHub itself.
 * We can see a large gap between apperance on these two portals for Flipkart, Myntra and Zomato, Myntra being the slowest one to join.
-* Some organizations like Instamojo, HackerEarth and HasGeek felt the time and took no significant time in this.
+* Some organizations like Instamojo, HackerEarth and HasGeek felt the need of time and took no significant time in this.

 Well! in case if you're thinking that this information is all chatter, let me present something interesting.